5 Sources

 1

-.
-While the previous version contained general prohibitions on robots, spiders, scrapers, and data gathering tools, it did not mention AI agents or LLM by name1
+While the previous version of the agreement contained general prohibitions on robots, spiders, scrapers, and automated data gathering tools, it did not mention AI agents or LLM by name

 .